Free Programs & Services for Young Adults

 Manufacturing Career Academy Programs

-With the support of the Greater Twin Cities United Way, HIRED operates two Manufacturing Career Academy programs; one at South High School in Minneapolis and another at White Bear Lake Area High School.
-These two academies create a career pathway for students interested in the manufacturing industry.
-A HIRED Career Navigator works closely with the instructor in the classroom to provide students with exposure to manufacturing careers, along with education and career planning assistance.
+With the support of the Greater Twin Cities United Way, HIRED operates the Manufacturing Career Academy program at White Bear Lake Area High School.
+This academy creates a career pathway for students interested in the manufacturing industry.
+Our HIRED Career Navigator works closely with the instructor in the classroom to provide students with exposure to manufacturing careers, along with education and career planning assistance.

 To learn more about free programs and services for young adults, please contact Jan West.